-subdomain

-principals.

-This is similar to ms-self except it also allows updates to any subdomain of the name specified in the Windows msselfsub machine principal, not just to the name itself.
-When a client sends an UPDATE using a Windows machine principal (for example, 'machine\$@REALM'), this rule allows any machine in the specified realm to update any record in the zone or in a specified subdomain of the zone.
+When a client sends an UPDATE using a Kerberos machine principal (for example, 'host/machine@REALM'), this rule allows records with the absolute name of 'machine' to be updated provided it has been authenticated by REALM.
+This is similar but not identical to ms-self due to the 'machine' part of the Kerberos principal being an absolute name instead of a unqualified name.

+krb5-self

 The realm to be matched is specified in the identity field.
-The name field specifies the subdomain that may be updated.
-If set to "." (or any other name at or above the zone msapex), any name in the zone can be updated. subdomain For example, if update-policy for the zone "example.com" includes grant EXAMPLE.COM ms-subdomain hosts.example.com.
-A AAAA, any machine with a valid principal in the realm EXAMPLE .
-COM will be able to update address records at or below "hosts.example.com".
-When a client sends an UPDATE using a Kerberos machine principal (for example, 'host/machine@REALM'), this rule allows records with the absolute name of 'machine' to be updated provided it has been authenticated by REALM.
-This is similar but not identical to ms-self due to the 'machine' part of the Kerberos principal being an absolute name instead of a unqualified name. krb5-self The realm to be matched is specified in the identity field.
 The name field has no effect on this rule; it should be set to "." as a placeholder.

 For example, grant EXAMPLE.COM krb5-self .
-AAAA allows any machine with a valid principal in the realm EXAMPLE .
-COM to update its own address records.
-This is similar to krb5-self except it also allows updates to krb5any subdomain of the name specified in the 'machine' part selfsub of the Kerberos principal, not just to the name itself.
-This rule is identical to ms-subdomain, except that it works with Kerberos machine principals (i.e., krb5-'host/machine@REALM') rather than Windows machine tcp-self
+A AAAA allows any machine with a valid principal in the realm EXAMPLE.COM to update its own address records.

+krb5selfsub This is similar to krb5-self except it also allows updates to any subdomain of the name specified in the 'machine' part of the Kerberos principal, not just to the name itself.

+krb5subdomain This rule is identical to ms-subdomain, except that it works with Kerberos machine principals (i.e., tcp-self

+'host/machine@REALM') rather than Windows machine principals.